Brian Stiltner, Ph.D.

 Professor/Co-Director of HersherInstitute

-Dr. Stiltner’s professional contributions to the academy and the local community includes past service as a member of the Institutional Review Board of the Unilever Corporation and as a member of the editorial board of the Journal of the Society of Christian Ethics.
-He has recently lectured for the Voice of the Faithful in Bridgeport, for the Knights of Columbus in Hamden, and at the retirement celebration for Fr.
-Jonathan DeFelice, president of Saint Anselm College in New Hampshire.
+Dr. Stiltner’s professional contributions to the academy and the local community includes past service as a member of the Institutional Review Board of the Unilever Corporation and as a member of the editorial board of the He gives lectures on ethics and Catholicism both on and off campus.

-Brian lives in Hamden, Connecticut, with his wife and two children.
+Brian lives in Hamden, Connecticut, with his wife, who is a special education teacher, and two teenage children.
 His interests include soccer, baseball, travel, and puzzles and word games.

 Degrees and Certifications

-- Masters in Religion from Yale Divinity School
+- Master of Arts in Religion from Yale Divinity School

 Prof. Stiltner’s teaching and research interests include bioethics, human rights, ethics of war and peace, Catholic social ethics, and the role of religion and virtues in American society.
-He has developed courses on “Human Rights,” “Virtue Ethics,” “Writing With Public Purpose,” and one that he offers during election years titled “Jesus for President.”
-He incorporates service learning in some of his courses, believing it is important for students to be exposed to the needs and strivings of residents of Bridgeport.
+He teaches theology courses on these and other topics, and also teaches in the Art of Thinking and First Year Seminar programs.
+He incorporates service learning in some courses and co-chairs the university’s Service Learning Council.